semihyagcioglu/image-captioning/README.md

 - Python 2.7 (Packages such as numpy, scipy etc)

-You can install these packages with pip.
-To install all dependencies at once, just run the command pip install -r requirements.txt
+You can install these packages with **pip**.
+To install all dependencies at once, just run the following command.

+		pip install -r requirements.txt

 #### Installation